US fundraising site suspends Palestinian boycott account

 Israeli Strategic Affairs Minister Gilad Erdan, whose office is spearheading Israel’s battle against the boycott movement, called the decision “a significant achievement in our efforts to counter the discriminatory BDS campaign.”

-The BDS campaign advocates boycotts, divestment and sanctions against Israeli businesses, universities and artists.
+The BDS campaign advocates boycotts, divestment and sanctions against Israeli businesses, universities and cultural institutions.
 Comparing itself to the anti-apartheid movement during apartheid-era South Africa, it says it is using nonviolent means to resist unjust policies toward Palestinians.
-The group has made significant gains in recent years, particularly among artists and university students.
+The group has made significant gains in recent years, particularly among foreign artists and university students.

 Israel says the movement masks its motives to delegitimize or destroy the Jewish state.